 The worldwide outlook for statistician jobs is favorable.
 The US Dept. of Labor, Bureau of Labor Statistics (BLS), estimates that, in the US alone, "individuals with a degree in statistics are likely to have opportunities in a variety of fields."
 In large developing country economies like India, China and Brazil, job opportunities are likely to grow faster than overall employment, as the economy matures and dependency on data and information increases.
 Many jobs not classified as "statistician" may, nonetheless, require statistical expertise as the major qualification.
 Positions classified as "data mining," or various "analytics" fields (business analytics, predictive analytics, text analytics) probably exceed the number of positions classified as traditional "statisticians," but require the same skill set.
-(See the recent article in Info World, "Data is the new oil" here.)
+Here are some recent articles:

 Statistics.com conducts periodic surveys of jobs in statistics and analytics.
 These data, collected from job postings on the internet, are available here in comma-delminted text form for review and analysis.
 Each row is a job posting, each column is a skill keyword (e.g. predictive modeling, SAS, survival analysis, etc.), and each entry in the matrix is a 0 or 1, indicating whether the job in that row requires the skill in that column.